Magdalen College School, Oxford

 Across at the Junior School the set up is more higgledy piggledy (in a good way – the buildings are older!) but it has charming updoor spaces, and looks out over the river and Botanical gardens.

 No-one sends a child to Magdalen School hoping that they’ll just stay out of trouble and make it into the D team.
-Magdalen boasts some of the most extraordinary results in the country – in the 2018 results just announced, MCS kids scored 82.7% A*/A for A levels in 2018, and in GSCE 95.2% A*-A (inc 7, 8 and 9).
+Magdalen boasts some of the most extraordinary results in the country – for 2019, 96% of all results were graded A*-B, with over 82% of grades at A*-A and just under 44% at A*.
+2018 GCSE results saw 95.2% A*-A (inc 7, 8 and 9).
 Hardly surprising that around a third of pupils in the Upper Sixth last year gained places at Oxford and Cambridge.
 So standards are unapologetically high here and subjects are on the traditional side (the most quirky – er, Latin and Greek).

 Magdalen’s reputation is unabashedly high achieving and competitive, but there’s also huuuuge extra curricular element.
 Like drama?
 So did alumni Sam Mendes!
 Go perform it at the Oxford Playhouse.
 Love sport?
 Learn from their professional coaches.
 A fan of the arts?
 Magdalen started its own annual festival in 2008 and now it’s grown into the two week, 100 event extravaganza that is the Oxford Festival of the Arts.
 If your child is an unashamed geek or not keen to go with the pack, you still have options – war hammer club, bell ringing club, flippin cryptic crossword club!
 You’re getting my drift here.